 All the same, the success of Ruth’s chocolate chip cookies skyrocketed.
 Nestle received word of her using their chocolate and offered to buy the recipe from her for $1 in 1939.
 Ruth agreed, and although it has been said that she never received payment, Nestle reportedly gave her a lifetime supply of chocolate and named their Toll House cookie dough in honor of Ruth.
 Her original recipe is still found on Nestle packaging today.
 Ruth died in 1977 and the Toll House Inn burned to the ground in a fire on New Year’s Eve in 1984.
 A Wendy’s fast food restaurant currently stands in the place of the Toll House Inn; it houses a small museum commemorating the invention of the chocolate chip cookie.

 Here at The Factory, we enjoy classic Chocolate Chip Cookies with a pinch of sea salt sprinkled on top of the cookie while it is still warm.
-There are three to an order (or get a dozen to go).
 Glass of milk optional.